How video calls work

 All you need is a domain name

 You don't need a G Suite account to use Chrome devices for meetings.
 All you need is to own your own domain name, as in www.yourcompany.com.
 When you purchase your device, we'll ask you to verify your domain.
-After that, you're ready to use your Chromebox or Chromebase for meetings.Start video calls between devices
+After that, you're ready to use your Chrome device.

-- Chromebox for meetings—To join an unscheduled meeting, enter the meeting name using the remote control.
+- Chromebox for meetings—Enter the meeting name or code using the remote control.

 If you have a G Suite account, you can: